mysterious-coding/base_entranced/README.md

 ####Unlimited class-changing during countdown
 Removed the 5-second delay for class-changing during the countdown.

+####Improved `/tell` and `/forceteam`
+Use partial client name with `/tell` or `/forceteam` (for example, `/tell pada hi` will tell the player Padawan a message saying "hi")

+####`/forceclass` and `/unforceclass`
+Teams can call special, team-only votes to force a teammate to a certain class for 60 seconds.
+Use the command `/callteamvote`.
+For example, `/callteamvote forceclass pad j` will force Padawan to play jedi for 60 seconds.
+Use `/callteamvote unforceclass pad` to undo this restriction.
+Use `/teamvote yes` and `/teamvote no` to vote on these special teamvotes.
+These commands can also be executed with rcon directly.

 ####`/forceready` and `/forceunready`
 Use `/forceready <clientnumber>` and `/forceunready <clientnumber>` to force a player to have ready or not ready status.
 Use -1 to force everybody.